-Section 16(a) of the Exchange Act ("Section 16(a)") requires the Company's executive officers and directors, and persons who own more than 10% of the Common Stock, to file reports of ownership and changes of ownership with the SEC and the NYSE.
+Section 16(a) of the Exchange Act ("Section 16(a)") requires the Company's Executive Officers and directors, and persons who own more than 10% of the Common Stock, to file reports of ownership and changes of ownership with the SEC and the NYSE.
 Executive officers, directors and greater than 10% stockholders are required by SEC regulations to furnish the Company with copies of all Section 16(a) forms they file.

-Based solely on the Company's review of the copies of those forms received by the Company, or written representations from executive officers and directors that no Forms 5 were required to be filed for the fiscal year ended December 31, 2017, all appropriate Section 16(a) forms were filed in a timely manner.
+Based solely on the Company's review of the copies of those forms received by the Company, or written representations from Executive Officers and directors that no Forms 5 were required to be filed for the fiscal year ended December 31, 2018, all appropriate Section 16(a) forms were filed in a timely manner.
+On January 2, 2019, Ms. Rosenberg acquired 173 shares of Common Stock through the ESPP and inadvertently a Form 4 was not filed when due, but was filed on January 9, 2019.